Calluses and corns are caused by intermittent pressure or friction, usually over a bony prominence (eg, calcaneus, metatarsal heads).

 Calluses lack a central plug and have a more even appearance.
 They usually occur on the hands or feet but may occur elsewhere, especially in a person whose occupation entails repeated trauma to a particular area (eg, the mandible and clavicle of a violinist).

-Calluses are usually asymptomatic but, if friction is extreme, may become irritated, causing mild burning discomfort.
-At times, the discomfort may mimic that of interdigital neuralgia.
+Calluses are usually asymptomatic but, if friction is extreme, may become thick and irritated, causing mild burning discomfort.
+At times, the discomfort of calluses near the toes may mimic that of interdigital neuralgia Interdigital Neuroma Interdigital (Morton) neuroma is a benign perineural fibrosis of a plantar digital nerve that can cause pain, which may be nonspecific, burning, or lancinating, or a foreign body sensation.... read more .

 Corns may be painful or tender when pressure is applied.
 A bursa or fluid-filled pocket sometimes forms beneath a corn.

-Patients who have a tendency to develop calluses and corns may need the regular services of a podiatrist.
-Patients with impaired peripheral circulation, especially if associated with diabetes, require expert care.
+Patients who have a tendency to develop recalcitrant painful calluses and corns may need regular care from a podiatrist.

 The cause of corns and calluses is usually intermittent pressure or friction, usually over a bony prominence.